LTUC/RPA-Uipath/Class34.md

 ## Outcomes

 - What is Regex ?
-- How to find a specific word in atext using Find Matching Patterns activity in uipath.
+- How to find a specific word in text using Find Matching Patterns activity in uipath.

 ## Resources